 How long does bonding teeth take?

 Generally, a dentist will need anywhere from 30–60 minutes per tooth to ensure that the adhesion, shaping, and finishing of the composite resin is all done properly.
 Where your procedure falls in that range will depend on your dentist's experience, efficiency, and attention to detail.
 Not all tooth bonding procedures are created equal.
 Some people use dental bonding to improve the look of a single mismatched tooth, while others will totally revamp the shape and spacing of their smile.

 How long does tooth bonding last?

-Teeth bonding lasts an average of five to ten years before it must be replaced, but there are different factors involved in its longevity.
+Teeth bonding lasts an average of five to ten years before it must be replaced, but there are different factors involved.
 First of all, different types of composite resin have different properties.
 More durable resins don't look quite like natural teeth and so are generally used farther back in the mouth.
 If your dental bonding is for front teeth, it's likely that your dentist has chosen a resin that more closely resembles natural teeth but is not quite as hard.